 Break the ice and make the students enjoy it!
 Let them stand and move about.
 You can also have fun games like charades and ‘Bring me’.
 Having icebreakers in your virtual classroom will not only build students’ relationships but also encourage them to engage deeply in online learning.

-Icebreakers are creative ways to connect with your students and you’ll get the chance to know them better.
-You can also make use of the creative question and answer portion as an ice breaker.
+Icebreakers are creative ways to connect with your students and you’ll get the chance of knowing them better.
+You can also make use of the creative question-and-answer portion as an ice breaker.
 And you can use it in the motivation part to find out students’ existing knowledge.

 Keep your icebreakers short and simple.
 Encourage each of your students to participate.
 You can use the Hat app to call names randomly.
 It’s really fun and exciting.

 One way to encourage your students to actively engage in your virtual classroom is by giving them activity-based learning sessions.
 Assign them tasks.
 This will also teach them how to be responsible.
 Prompt them to increase their performance by making them work.

 Students feel bored if they are just behind screens listening to you.
 This particular scene should be weaned off from your virtual classroom.
 Stimulate their senses and involve them deeply so they will remember information more effectively.

 Your virtual classroom will be extremely interesting if your students are performing at their best.
 Well, it depends on your facilitating skills and how you plan your overall virtual classroom.
 Using activity-based learning is included in the list because it has been proven effective in making a virtual classroom fun.

 6. Make lesson content relevant to students’ everyday lives